-I am currently a graduate student studying Japanese at UMass Amherst.
+I have recently completed my Master's Degree in Japanese at University of Massachusetts Amherst.
 My fields of interest are Japanese pedagogy and technology in the classroom.
 I have studied the language for well over 10 years, both as part of my undergraduate program and as an independent learner.
 I am currently working toward the JLPT N1 and ACTFL's OPI at the advanced level.
 I started tutoring Japanese about 8 years ago, at the campus Tutoring Center of SUNY New Paltz.
-I soon thereafter started tutoring ESL and writi... [more]
+I soon thereafter sta... [more]

 As part of my duties as a graduate assistant, I will often meet with students to help them improve their writing.
 Many of the students I have helped are freshmen or sophomores who are new to writing papers at the college level.
 I have also worked with students who need remedial help because of learning disabilities and, I have a background as an ESL tutor, which allows me to help students whose first language is not English as well.